lsst-ts/observatory-ops-docs/Daytime-Nighttime-Interactions/observing-run-planning.rst

      No troubleshooting information is applicable to this procedure.

-- This is an example bullet (If the following error is given during :ref:`Step 5 <Title-of-Procedure-Final-Step>`, resolve it using a specified action.)
+- This is an example bullet (If the following error is given during :ref:`Step 5 <observing-run-planning-Final-Step>`, resolve it using a specified action.)

-.. _Title-of-Procedure-Contact-Personnel:
+.. _observing-run-planning-Contact-Personnel:

 Contact Personnel
 ^^^^^^^^^^^^^^^^^